Looking to find how to tie a chemo headscarf in different ways? We have 9 easy styles for you, complete with video tutorials.

-- Ends hang down in an elegant fashion
+- Ends hanging down in an elegant fashion

 - Creates ripples with movement

-- Note: the length may get in the way while eating or exercising so, experiment with the placing of it
+- Note: the length may get in the way while eating or exercising so, experiment with the placement of it

 If you are wondering how to tie a square chemo head scarf the simple knot tutorial will be helpful.